AdobeDocs/campaign-classic-learn.en/help/automating-with-workflows/enrichment-activity.md

 ---
 # How to configure enrichment activities

-An enrichment activity is a workflow object that allows the user to add data to the working table.
-With an enrichment, you can add columns to that table to hold additional data or define new links from that working table to other existing data.
+The enrichment activity is a workflow object that adds data to the working table.
+Using the enrichment activity allows you to add columns to a table that store additional data or define new links to other existing data.

-This video explains how to configure an enrichment activity based on delivery log information.
+Learn how to configure an enrichment activity based on delivery log information.

 >[!VIDEO](https://video.tv.adobe.com/v/25193?quality=12)